kentjordan/loan-tracker/README.md

-# Loan Tracker
+# Loan Tracker Frontend
-This is the frontend of the loan tracker.

 Made to help those sari-sari store businesses to track the loans of their debtors.

-* Open Source
+* An open source
-* Expo React Native
+* Build on top of Expo React Native with Typescript
-* Typescript